Ted Agon - Author

 "The aspects of things

-most important to us
+that are most important to us

 are hidden because of their